-Loyola University Chicago School of Law accepts applications for both the full-time and part-time Juris Doctor (JD) programs.
+Loyola University Chicago School of Law accepts applications for both the Full-time and Weekend Juris Doctor (JD) programs.
 All candidates for law school must have a baccalaureate degree from an accredited institution.
 International students must have received the educational equivalent to a United States baccalaureate degree from their foreign institution.
 No particular undergraduate curriculum or major is viewed as ideal for the study of law.

 Transfer, International, and Visiting Applicants

 |JD Program Important Dates|

 |February 15||Priority deadline for submission of admission application for candidates also applying for special scholarships and fellowships.|